Good Citizen Guide

 We will consider whether the situation requires further action in line with the Code of Student Conduct but our approach begins by sharing information and working collaboratively with students on how to maintain a safe community.

 All students are subject to the Code of Student Conduct.
 This sets out expectations which include behaviour on campus, online and off campus where the safety, interests or reputation of the University, its students and others are concerned.
 The Code also sets out the procedure for investigating and taking disciplinary action where there is an allegation that an individual student has breached these expectations.

 The Code outlines (at Section 12) the kinds of behaviour which would be considered unacceptable within the University community.
 These include:

 - behaving in a way likely to cause injury or to impair safety;

 - failing to comply with any University rule, regulation or policy.

 Advice for students

-If you are subject to action under the Code of Student Conduct, you should contact The Advice Place, which is run by Edinburgh University Students’ Association.
-Staff at the Advice Place are professionals who are experienced in the University’s student conduct process.
+If you are subject to action under the Code of Student Conduct, you should contact the Advice Place, which is run by Edinburgh University Students’ Association.
+Staff at the Advice Place are independent professionals who are experienced in the University’s student conduct process.